Schengen Agreement: History

 Now that the Schengen Agreement is part of the acquis communautaire, it has, for EU members, lost the status of a treaty, which could only be amended according to its terms.
 Instead, amendments are made according to the legislative procedure of the EU under EU treaties.
 Ratification by the former agreement signatory states is not required for altering or repealing some or all of the former Schengen acquis.
 Legal acts setting out the conditions for entry into the Schengen Area are now made by majority vote in the EU's legislative bodies.
 New EU member states do not sign the Schengen Agreement as such, instead being bound to implement the Schengen rules as part of the pre-existing body of EU law, which every new entrant is required to accept.

 This situation means that non-EU Schengen member states have few formally binding options to influence the shaping and evolution of Schengen rules; their options are effectively reduced to agreeing or withdrawing from the agreement.
 However, consultations with affected countries are conducted prior to the adoption of particular new legislation.

 In 2016, border controls were temporarily reintroduced in seven Schengen countries (Austria, Denmark, France, Germany, Norway, Poland, and Sweden) in response to the European migrant crisis.

-Portugal has since reintroduced checks several times along its border with Spain, during the UEFA Euro 2004 championships and when Portugal hosted the NATO 2010 Lisbon summit.
+Portugal reintroduced checks several times along its border with Spain, during the UEFA Euro 2004 championships and when Portugal hosted the NATO 2010 Lisbon summit.
 Portugal also reintroduced border checks from 10 May 2017 to 14 May 2017, during Pope Francis's visit to Fátima, Portugal.

 Border controls were reintroduced throughout the area during the COVID-19 pandemic.

-On December 8, 2022 the Justice and Home Affairs Council voted to add Croatia to the Schengen Area but rejected Romania and Bulgaria.
-Austria and the Netherlands voted against the inclusion of Romania and Bulgaria with Austria claiming that there has been a rapid increase in the number of migrants using the West Balkan route to enter the EU illegally.
+On 8 December 2022, the Justice and Home Affairs Council voted to admit Croatia to the Schengen Area, effective from 1 January 2023.

+On 30 December 2023, the Justice and Home Affairs Council agreed to partially include Bulgaria and Romania in the Schengen Area, with air and maritime border checks lifted from 31 March 2024.
+On 12 December 2024, the Council decided to lift the remaining border checks at land crossing effective 1 January 2025, making Bulgaria and Romania full members of the Schengen Area.

+The European Union has announced the implementation of the Entry/Exit System (EES) in 2025.
+This system aims to enhance border security by electronically registering the entry and exit data of non-EU nationals crossing the external borders of Schengen member states.
+The EES will replace the manual stamping of passports, streamlining border crossings and improving the detection of over-stayers.